EluciusFTW/SpectreCoff/README.md

     rule "Example"
     |> toConsole
     ```
     Of course, for more complex objects, there will be more parameters needed.
 To achieve this simplicity, this function uses some defaults (in this example the alignment of the rule).
-These defaults can be overwritten 'globally' (as they are just static variables in the module, but also, the module exposes functions taking in more arguments as well, e.g.,
+These defaults can be overwritten 'globally' (as they are just static variables in the module).
+The module also exposes functions taking in more arguments as well, e.g.,
     ```fs
     // alignedRule takes an Alignment as a further argument alignedRule Left "Example"